 People can check out the restored locomotive at the Engine 374 Pavilion in the Roundhouse Community Centre all year.
 The West Coast Railway Association manages the display.
 The same organization also runs the Railway Museum of British Columbia up in Squamish.
 That museum is especially impressive!
 It’s huge, and with so much to see!

 The Engine 374 Pavilion in Yaletown usually operates every day from 11:00 am to 3:00 pm during the winter months (which starts in November and runs until April).
 It operates daily from between 10:00 am and 4:00 pm during the summer months.
-As of 2024, the place is only closed on Christmas Day and New Years Day.
+The place is only closed on Christmas Day and New Years Day.

 Note: The hours can change as the pavilion is run entirely by volunteers.
 The train is free to visit.
 You can climb on board the locomotive and ring its bell.
 There are also short tours sometimes, hosted by the volunteers, of both the train’s exterior and interior.
 If you can go on a tour, you should!
 They are very interesting!